bayutirtard/Valorant/valorant.md

 13. Haven

 # Game Tips
-- Don't shoot while moving
+- Don't shoot while moving to improve your aim accuracy
 - Customise your personal crosshair
 - Always place your crosshair on head level
 - Train and adjust your sensitivity to make you easy aim for headshot